-The UUCL Racial Justice & Healing Team proposes our congregation adopt a resolution that recommits us to justice, equity, and compassion in our relationships – and in addition clearly states our desire to denounce and work against racism and other oppressions, as expressed in the Beloved Community 8th Principle.
+On May 16, 2021, UUCL voted at our congregational meeting to approve a resolution presented by the 8th Principle Task Force: to adopt the 8th Principle in our congregation.
+The resolution recommits us to justice, equity, and compassion in our relationships – and in addition clearly states our desire to work against racism and other oppressions.

-We also respectfully ask the UUCL Board of Trustees’ support and leadership in order to join the growing list of UU congregations approving the spirit and intent of the proposed 8th Principle of the Unitarian Universalist Association:
+UUCL now joins the growing list of UU congregations approving the spirit and intent of the proposed 8th Principle of the Unitarian Universalist Association.

 - May 2nd: Presentation and Discussion (after Sunday Zoom Service)